A Living Introduction to Biodiversity, Told Through Butterflies

 🦋 Join Us on This Journey!

-• We offer one complimentary assembly-style session for children ages 3 and up to introduce them to lbutterflies and garden pollinators.
+• We offer one complimentary assembly-style session for children ages 3 and up to introduce them to butterflies and garden pollinators.
 These visits are designed to give students a chance to observe real plants and insects up close, support topics like pollination, metamorphosis, and anatomy, and encourage curiosity and respect for living things.

 School Inquiry